Adam Murray: Management style

 Murray describes himself as a manager with an eye for detail to get the most from the resources available by working on 'marginal gains' to get the extra one per cent advantage to improve his player's and teams' performances.
 At Mansfield, Murray developed a passing game adopted from the Dutch total football model but tailored to lower league players.
 Murray is known to be an advocate of sports science, sports analysis, strength and conditioning, and sports psychology within football to achieve maximum gains on the field.
 Murray has often spoken about the importance of building the right infrastructure for his teams including the importance of a strong academy system for young players to develop into the first-team environment.
 His success with developing young talent includes such players as Ryan Tafazolli, who cites Murray as the biggest influence on his career as a young player and credits him with "developing him from a boy to a man".

 Personal life

 Murray's wife, Lyndsey, gave birth to his fourth child in October 2015.
 Former Derby County youth team teammate Karl Hawley was the best man at his wedding.
+Murray spent time at the Priory Clinic to combat his alcoholism during his playing career, and also gained a strong Christian faith after being introduced to church by teammate Lee Williamson in 2009.